mvpjava/docker-spring-sts4-ide/README.md

 ./run.sh

-You should see the Spring Tools 4 Splash screen show up after the initial Docker image download from DockerHub
+You should see the Spring Tools 4 Splash screen show up after the initial Docker image download from DockerHub.
+Just accept the defauly directory location for your workspace since it is volume mapped back to you host.